viamrobotics/docs/docs/mobility/slam/_index.md

 Breaking changes are likely to occur, and occur often.
 {{% /alert %}}

-[Simultaneous Localization And Mapping (SLAM)](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) allows your robot to create a map of its surroundings and find its location within that map.
+[Simultaneous Localization And Mapping (SLAM)](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) allows your machine to create a map of its surroundings and find its location within that map.
 SLAM is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.

 The Viam SLAM service supports the integration of SLAM as a service on your machine.